qalid7/compath/README.md

 ```
 ## Example data

 Under data/example we provide sample tiles.
-This is to get you started.
 The aim should be to run both cell detection and classification and replicate the results as seen under example/results.

 * example/data: raw tiled JPEGs, ready for cell detection and cell classification.
 * example/results: the output of this pipeline in the form of annotated images and cell coordinates.